vdesabou/kafka-docker-playground/other/cp-ansible-playground/README.md

 sasl_protocol: plain

 # run the script
-$ playground run -f start<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or relative path> hosts-custom.yml
+$ playground run -f start<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or correct relative path> hosts-custom.yml
 ```

 Once the script has been run, you will have all the docker container running with your changes.